 Speaking of heat, let’s talk sambal oelek.
 Sambal oelek is an Indonesan chili paste that lovers of heat and spice should keep in their kitchens at all times.
 I like Sriracha, but I’m not in love with it the same way I love sambal oelek.
 Sambal oelek does not have as strong of a vinegar taste and it is way less acidic than sriracha.

 Turkey meatballs make a great appetizer because of how simple they come together.
 With a few pantry staples and lean ground turkey, you can feed a crowd.
-This recipe makes 40 1oz meatballs which are a perfect size (about the size of a ping pong ball) for appetizers.
-The assembly couldn’t be easier and they can be baked off on a single baking sheet which makes life even easier.
-Nobody wants a ton of dishes before hosting a Super Bowl party.
+This recipe makes 20 1oz meatballs which are a perfect size (about the size of a ping pong ball) for appetizers.

 For this recipe, you are going to mix your turkey, bread crumbs, eggs, and seasoning in a large bowl and portion them out into 1oz servings.
-I love using a mini ice cream scooper to do this so I can have even meatballs; for the sake of science, I did weigh my turkey mixture and it came to 40.4 oz total which is pretty darn close to exactly 1oz servings.
-After I scoop out 40 meatballs, I wet my hands and roll the meatballs to get them perfectly rounded.
+I love using a mini ice cream scooper to do this so I can have even meatballs; for the sake of science, I did double and weigh my turkey mixture and it came to 20.2 oz total which is pretty darn close to exactly 1oz servings.
+After I scoop out 20 meatballs, I wet my hands and roll the meatballs to get them perfectly rounded.

 Once you are ready to bake, spray a baking sheet with cooking spray and cook the meatballs for about 12-15 minutes.
 While the meatballs bake, you can assemble the sauce with time to spare.
 Are you a person who likes to have everything done ahead of time?
 Me too.
 You can make the sauce and meatballs ahead of time.